|

 Sea-skimming cruise monitored by radar altimeter, active radar terminal homing.

-Photo courtesy of Boeing Integrated Defence Systems
+Photo Copyright Boeing Integrated Defence Systems

 Stingray is a lightweight homing torpedo that is carried in the bomb bay of the Nimrod MR2.
 The torpedo is fully programmable with a number of search options and has been designed to destroy submarines.
 The torpedo seeker can either home in on the sound of the submarine or detect and track the target using its own sonar.